Scottish teachers call off strikes after pay offer

 EIS general secretary Andrea Bradley told BBC Scotland that those targeted strikes would be cancelled.

-But she said future regional strikes - 20-day wave of rolling strikes beginning on 13 March - would depend on the outcome of the ballot.
+But she said future regional strikes - 20-day wave of rolling strikes beginning on 13 March - would depend on the outcome of the week-long ballot.

 The proposal involves a 7% rise backdated to last April, a further 5% this April and another 2% in January.